Best Online Master’s Degrees in: International Relations

 Troy University was selected as the best online master’s degree in international relations for flexibility.
 This large public institution based in Troy, Ala., has expanded their distance learning offerings in recent years, including a master’s program in international relations.
 The school’s online courses utilize Blackboard, a popular and technologically advanced virtual learning platform.
 Students can access the online classroom, download course materials, complete assignments, and participate in discussion boards at whatever times work best with their personal and professional schedules.
 For these reasons, Troy University topped our list in this category.

 Webster University was awarded the title of best online master’s degree in international relations for financial support.
-According to the National Center for Education Statistics, 97% of new students received some form of financial assistance for the 2010-2011 school year.
+According to the National Center for Education Statistics, 97% of new students received some form of financial assistance.
 Additionally, 97% of aid packages included grant or scholarship funding.
 Approximately 75% of students seeking aid also took advantage of federal student loan programs.
 Statistics indicate manageable levels of debt for most graduates with only a 4% default rate in 2009.

 St. Mary’s University’s was recognized as the best online master’s degree in international relations for student engagement.
 Ranked 22nd on U.S. News & World Report‘s list of the best regional universities in the West, St. Mary’s is dedicated to providing a rich and well-rounded learning experience for all their students, whether they are learning on-campus or online.
 A highly interactive virtual learning environment, instructors trained to foster academic growth among distance learners, and a wealth of electronic resources help to place St. Mary’s at the top of our list for this category.
 Students able to commute to campus can also attend a number of student organization meetings, school-sponsored lectures, or study group sessions.